 After all that, I find that when rolling my roadster down the sloping drive and leaning in to pull on the handbrake I can lock the rears, but not while I'm sitting in it.
 I couldn't do that on the V8 - probably because of it's greater weight from the body style as well as the rubber bumpers, and after changing the shoes which had been contaminated by leaking wheel cylinders the handbrake was very weak indeed, and took several bouts of taking the drums off to sand down the high spots until I got wear marks over the majority of the surfaces.
 Even so it's still not as good as the roadster, but has never been a problem on the MOT even when first fitted.

-A single spring at the top between the shoes, with a single shortish coil with long wire ends.
-This goes under the adjuster behind the shoes, with its hooks in the holes in the shoes, not the slots as shown in some places.
+There is a single spring at the top between the holes in the shoes (not the slot, to pull the shoes in against thre adjuster), with a single shortish coil with long wire ends.
+This goes under the adjuster behind the shoes (to pull the shoes flat against the back-plate), with its hooks in the holes in the shoes, not the slots as shown in some places.
 It can go either way up, but I find that with the coil positioned higher than the wire ends it rubs on the adjuster, so I fit it below.

 See here for information on the handbrake levers.